ClickHouse configurations

 {{ config(materialized = "view") }}

-Table Materialization
+Table materialization

 A dbt model can be created as a ClickHouse table and configured using the following syntax: